cbourke/ComputerScienceI/notes/1208-Fall2020/4-loops.md

 ## For Loops

 * A for loop uses the keyword `for`
-* All three elements (intialization, continuation, increment) are all located on the same line
+* All three elements (initialization, continuation, increment) are all located on the same line

 ```c
 for(int i=1; i<=10; i++) {